 - having to relocate – you might have had to repeat part of a course or start again

 - needing to care for someone in your family.

 If you had this kind of reason we may extend your allowable time.
-To discuss it, call the students line.
+To discuss it, call the Youth and students line.